Email Remains Popular for Aviation Hazard/Safety Reporting

 - No indication that their reports "make a difference;" or

-- Management did not adhere to non-punitive reporting policy.
+- Management did not adhere to the non-punitive reporting policy.

 Healthy Safety Reporting Systems Have Active Participation